 Designs and Trade Marks Act, 1883.
 This Act was substituted by the Trade Marks Act, 1905.

-While the law on registration of trade marks and protection against infringement developed through statutory enactments, non-registered trade marks and appropriation of goodwill could sought remedy under the common law of passing off.
+While the law on registration of trade marks and protection against infringement developed through statutory enactments, non-registered trade marks and appropriation of goodwill could sought remedy under the common law of passing off and trademarks law.

 The first Indian Act on the subject as the Trade mark Act of 1940 was borrowed the British Trade Marks Act of 1938.
-The law provided for registration of trade marks and their protection from infringement.
 The Indian courts had already started giving remedy under common law of passing off.